Farmer's Guide to EQIP: Funding for Farm Conservation

 If you’re ready to apply for EQIP, contact your local USDA service center and ask for an EQIP application.
 First, take two minutes right now to check if you’re eligible for EQIP before you begin applying to save yourself some of the headache.

 EQIP applications can be time consuming.
 FarmRaise has streamlined those EQIP forms into one, simple common application that takes a fraction of the time it takes to complete a traditional application.
-Our team then helps you prioritize practices in line with NRCS’s standards and helps you submit your application to the right stakeholders at your county office.
+You can then submit your application to the right stakeholders at your county office.
 You can apply, if you’re eligible, through the FarmRaise platform.
 If you’re ready to start applying for EQIP, you can start today from the comfort of your home or office.
 Keep Rising!

 Ready to try FarmRaise for free?